Cadasta/cadasta-docs/en/09-XLSForms.md

 " target="_blank">2-digit ISO country code</a>.
 Here, we’ve marked the default language as English.

 ### Customizing Your XLSForm for Cadasta {#customizing-your-xlsform}

-If you need to collect different data than what's in the standard questionnaire, and more than what's in the minimum questionnaire, you can customize these forms to meet your needs.
-Any entry with a white background can be modified.
-Fields with a gray background need to remain as they are in order for everything to work.
+#### Steps to Creating Your Custom Cadasta Form

+The first thing you need to do is think through the questions you'll be asking in your data collection.

+1. Identify your questions.
+What information do you need to collect in your project?

+2. Identify where each question should go.
+Is this question about a party, location, relationship, or something else?

+3. Identify each question's data entry type.
+What kind of  entry would work best for each question - a date?
+A text field?
+A drop-down or multiple choice?

+4. Choose your starter template form based on your use case:
+Are you documenting one group of people per location?
+Or many different groups in a single location?
+Or how one group of people uses many different locations?

+Once you've thought this through, you can start adding your questions to their appropriate section.

 #### Basic Customization

-##### Deleting Unnecessary Fields

-If there's a field that you don't want to include, simply delete its row from the survey tab of the questionnaire.
-To do this in Excel, right-click the row and then select Delete.

-Fields that can be deleted:

-* Fields in white (all forms)
-* Darker colored fields (repeating forms only)
+##### Rows that Can & Cannot Be Edited

+> David, what else can't be edited?

+Before editing your form, it's important to note that some rows cannot be edited.
+Changing them in any way will cause the form to break and result in errors.

-Fields that **cannot** be deleted:
+Areas that cannot be edited or deleted:
-* Fields in gray cannot (all forms)
+* Any field in gray
-* Fields in lighter colors (repeating forms only)
+* Pre-loaded header rows (except for `label::[language]`; that column can be deleted if it won't be used).

+Everything else is up for grabs.

+##### Adding New Questions

+To add a new question, create a new row.

+From there, the easiest way to create a new question is to copy and paste a row with the same question `type`.
+From there, you can edit the `name`, `label`, and other fields as needed.

-##### Editing Drop-Down Fields
+##### Editing Multiple Choice Options

+> Beth update based on final form

-To edit a field in a drop-down menu, navigate to the Choices tab.
+To edit a field in a multiple choice question, navigate to the Choices tab.
 There, you can modify the `name` and `label` of the fields as needed.

 For example, to add a new field to the location acquisition dropdown \(`l_acquired_how`\):